GraphToxin: Reconstructing Full Unlearned Graphs from Graph Unlearning

+From Table \ref{toxin_perf_defense}, \textit{node-DP fails to effectively mitigate GraphToxin}.
+The reconstruction quality remains comparable to the undefended setting, and attack accuracy may even increase.
+We attribute this behavior to the injected DP noise, which suppresses weak and unstable gradient components while preserving more informative signals for recovery.
+In this sense, node-DP can act as a form of regularization, preventing GraphToxin from overfitting to trivial details.

-\textbf{Gradient Compression (GC).} Given that GraphToxin exploits the real or estimated gradient difference for full graph recovery, it is imperative to enhance the privacy of released gradients.
-To this end, gradient compression techniques are widely employed against such gradient-based attacks \cite{gia_survey}.
-Following Vogels et al. \cite{powersgd}, we prune the smaller values to $0$ by a $p$ proportion to assess the impact of gradient sparsity on GraphToxin.
-We experiment with high pruning ratios of $p\in[0.5, 0.7, 0.9]$.
-The most stringent case, $p=0.9$, enforces the extreme gradient sparsity where only very few gradients are preserved.
-The defense results are shown in Table \ref{toxin_perf_defense}.
-Similarly to node-DP, gradient compression cannot effectively defend GraphToxin.
-Interestingly, preserving only a fraction of the gradients can lead to comparable or even superior attack performance compared to using the full gradients as a proxy.
-When the pruning ratio increases, the overall attack performance slightly declines and then improves.
-Even in the most stringent scenario, GraphToxin under this privacy protection technique can exceed that of the undefended attack.
-This specific finding further reinforces our previous speculation: only retaining important and informative gradients rather than replicating trivial details can enhance the attack performance of GraphToxin.
+\textbf{Gradient Compression (GC).} Given that GraphToxin exploits the real or surrogate gradient difference for recovery, it is imperative to enhance the privacy of released gradients.
+Gradient compression techniques are widely adopted against such gradient-based attacks \cite{gia_survey}.
+Following Vogels et al. \cite{powersgd}, we prune a proportion $\mathrm{p}$ of smaller gradients to assess the impact of gradient sparsity on GraphToxin.
+We experiment with high pruning ratios of $\mathrm{p}\in\{0.5, 0.7, 0.9\}$.
+The most stringent case, $\mathrm{p}=0.9$, enforces the extreme gradient sparsity where only very few gradients are preserved.
+The results are shown in Table \ref{toxin_perf_defense}.
+Similar to node-DP, \textit{GC cannot effectively defend GraphToxin.
+Preserving only partial gradients can lead to attack performance comparable to or even exceeding that obtained from full gradients.
+Even under extreme sparsification, GraphToxin remains competitive relative to the undefended baseline}.
+This finding further supports our previous speculation that retaining only important and informative gradients rather than replicating trivial details can enhance the attack performance of GraphToxin.